 Being good stewards of God’s creation is also a social principle of the United Methodist Church, which in part states, “All creation is the Lord’s, and we are responsible for the ways in which we use and abuse it.
 Water, air, soil, minerals, energy resources, plants, animal life, and space are to be valued and conserved because they are God’s creation and not solely because they are useful to human beings.”

-Earth Day serves as a good reminder that we need to be environmentally responsible every day.
+Earth Day serves as a good reminder that we need to be environmentally responsible all year long.